 New Property Projects in Manhattan, How We Pick Winners

-Demand for the new property project in the area?
+Demand for the condo/product type in the area?

 The new project needs to cater to existing demand.
 For example, if an area already has 5 new development projects and all are having a hard time selling, having another one will just make matters worse.
 But if an area has strong demand and not enough inventory to supply such demand, then we can forecast the new project will sell well.